bitcoin-sv/spv-wallet-docs/spv-wallet/transactions/incoming_transaction.md

 #### Create draft transaction

 Draft transaction is a preparation before creating actual transaction.
 It calculates fee, change and contains receiver address and expiration time.
-DraftTransaction creation is triggered in spv-wallet-go-client by methods: `SendToRecipients`, `DraftToRecipients`or `DraftTransaction` \
+Draft transaction creation is triggered in spv-wallet-go-client by methods: `SendToRecipients`, `DraftToRecipients`or `DraftTransaction` \
 In SPV Wallet every model has BeforeCreate hook which is called before creating model.
 In draft transaction it gathers information about receiver paymail.

 1. Checking capabilities - `/.well-known/bsvalias`\